IJES-logo

 David Lovekin

-David Lovekin is Professor of Philosophy Emeritus at Hastings College in Nebraska, USA.
-He is the author of Technique, Discourse, and Consciousness: An Introduction to the Philosophy of Jacques Ellul and editor, with Donald Phillip Verene, of Essays in Humanity and Technology.
+David Lovekin is professor of philosophy emeritus at Hastings College in Nebraska.
+He is the author of Technique, Discourse, and Consciousness: An Introduction to the Philosophy of Jacques Ellul, and the editor, with Donald Phillip Verene, of Essays in Humanity and Technology.
 He is co-translator of Ellul’s The Empire of Non-Sense.
 He has published numerous essays on Ellul and Giambattista Vico that deal with technology as a problem for the philosophy of culture in the spirit of Ernst Cassirer, with the idea of technology as a symbolic form.
 He has received five grants from the National Endowment for the Humanities.
 His photography has been published in many books and periodicals, such as the Prairie Schooner, the literary magazine of the University of Nebraska, Lincoln, and in the Modern Arts/Midwest, Midtown gallery in Omaha, Nebraska.

 Albert M